-New article that should be read by those interested in using the SCS in research.
+New articles that should be read by those interested in using the SCS in research.

 Self-Compassion Scale (SCS)